b33pbop/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
-Required fields missing.
+* 3a.Required fields missing.
-    * 2a1.
+    * 3a1.
 System indicates missing field
-    * 2a2.
-Use case resumes at step 2
+    * Use case resumes at step 2

-* 3a.
+* 3b.
 Potential duplicate detected.

-    * 3a1.
-System informs manager and offers to merge.
+    * 3b1.
+System informs manager of duplicate.
-    * 3a2.
-Use case resumes and step 2 or ends(if cancelled)
+    * Use case resumes at step 2 or ends(if cancelled)

 **U2.
 Search for a contact**